Amazon PPC Strategy

 Though the terms keywords and search terms are used interchangeably, they are two different things when it comes to Amazon PPC.

-Search Terms are the exact terms that the shopper types in the search box for which your product Ad is displayed.
-It may be misspelled, out of order or have other words tacked on to it, or conversely, it might be identical to the keyword.
+Amazon search terms are the exact terms that the shopper types in the search box for which your product Ad is displayed.
+It may be misspelt, out of order or have other words tacked on to it, or conversely, it might be identical to the keyword.

 Search queries are a broader set than the keywords, and by looking at the search queries, you can identify new keywords to target in your PPC Campaigns.
 Search Term querying can also be an excellent way to determine negative terms that are eating up your PPC money.
 Amazon decides whether or not to display your product depending on the keyword and the opted keyword match type.